Okipa/laravel-brickables/README.md

 php artisan migrate
 ```

-Finally, to benefit from smart loading of css and js resources, add these directives to your blade layout as showed in the example bellow:
+Finally, to benefit from smart loading of css and js resources, add these directives to your blade layout as shown in the example bellow:

 ```blade
 <html>